-- 1. The Adopted Budget reflects no changes in Unrestricted General Fund revenues, compared to fiscal year 2019-20. - 2.
-The Adopted Budget continues to reflect the receipt of hold harmless funding, rather than revenues based upon the Student-Centered Funding Formula.
-This also includes one-time roll-back funding. - 3.
-The 2020-21 Adopted Budget will be balanced through the use of: - a.
-Budgetary reductions - b.
-Salary and benefit savings from unfilled vacant and budgeted positions - c.
-Use of hold harmless funding - 4.
-The 2020-21 Adopted Budget will have a contingency reserve of no less than 8% - 5.
+- 1. The Tentative and Adopted Budget will anticipate a cost of living adjustment (COLA) of 1.5% on the District's total computational revenue. - a.
+A 1.5% COLA results in approximately \$1,713,051 additional unrestricted general fund revenues compared to FY 2020-21. - 2.
+The Tentative and Adopted Budget continues to reflect the receipt of SCFF hold harmless funding, calculated from FY 2017-18 total computational revenue plus subsequent years' COLAs. - a.
+Related roll-back funding will continue to be set aside in a designated special reserve. - 3.
+The FY 2021-22 Tentative and Adopted Budgets will be balanced, to the greatest extent possible, through the use of: - a.
+Budgetary reductions; - b.
+Salary and benefit savings from unfilled vacant and budgeted positions; - c.
+Use of hold harmless funding; and - d.
+One-time reliance on federal stimulus dollars, as appropriate. - 4.
+The FY 2021-22 Tentative and Adopted Budgets will have a contingency reserve of no less than 8%. - 5.
 The District and colleges will use planning documents and planning processes as a basis for the development of expenditure budgets.